jenniferlu717/SkewIT/README.md

 ## Data availability
 In addition to the available code, we also provide SkewI values and thresholds for RefSeq release 97 in the `/data/` folder.
 1. `RefSeq97_Bacteria_SkewI_incl.taxonomy.txt`: lists SkewI values for each complete bacterial genome along with their taxonomy
-2. `RefSeq97_Bacteria_GenusSkewIThresholds.txt`: lists each bacterial genus with their SkewI mean/standard deviation and (for genera with >= 10 genomes) the SkewI threshold (2 standard deviations below mean).
+2. `RefSeq97_Bacteria_GenusSkewIThresholds.txt`: lists each bacterial genus with the number of genomes, SkewI mean/standard deviation, and (for genera with >= 10 genomes) the SkewI threshold (2 standard deviations below mean).

 ## skewI.py Usage/Options
 This program will calculate SkewI values for each genome provided.
 Running `python skewi.py --usage` will print a full usage message to the system standard out.